Ring Shout: Maryse Boudreaux

 The narrator of this story, Maryse is a 25-year-old Ku Klux hunter with the gift of seeing the true forms of the Ku Kluxes based on their distinguishing demonic features.
 She is the ethical member of the trio, choosing to call out Sadie for her vulgar language and treatment of others.
 Maryse has the unique ability to summon a sword, originating from supernatural forces associated with ancient African gods, capable of attracting dead spirits only she can see.
 This blade lets her hear chants that motivate her to fight with more skill against the Ku Kluxes.
 Before answering the call of Nana Jean, Maryse was pursuing a vendetta against Ku Kluxes after experiencing a mysterious tragedy.

 Clark stated that the core of the story is fantasy, and that he knew she would be wielding a sword even before naming her character.

 Sadie Watkins

 The 21-year-old, loud-mouthed companion of Maryse and Cordelia, Sadie hunts Ku Kluxes with her Winchester rifle.
 Sadie is the vulgar member of the party of three, choosing to use racial slurs despite Maryse's protests.
 However, when Maryse's life is on the line, Sadie doesn't hesitate to save her.
-Sadie, like the others of the trio, can witness the true form of the demonic Ku Kluxes.
 Before hearing Nana Jean's call, Sadie was on a rampage in Alabama after her grandfather was killed by Ku Kluxes.